jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 Release management is also simplified, as developers maintain only a single upload file, eliminating the need to manually handle multiple APK variants for different architectures or feature sets.

-Additionally, AAB leverages App Signing by Google Play, centralising key management, potentially increasing security, and simplifying key recovery — particularly beneficial in enterprise contexts.
+Additionally, AAB leverages App Signing by Google Play, centralising key management, potentially increasing security, and simplifying key recovery — particularly sometimes beneficial in organisations who have struggled with key storage and management in the past.

+Finally, AABs allow for larger uploads to Google Play, exceeding the 100MB APK limit that appears to be a blocker for the organisations I've worked with quite often.

 ### Leveraging AABs with Android Enterprise